 Just Detention International is a health and human rights organization that seeks to end sexual abuse in all forms of detention.

-Founded in 1980, JDI is the only organization in the world dedicated exclusively to ending sexual abuse behind bars.
-JDI works to: hold government officials accountable for prisoner rape; promote public attitudes that value the dignity and safety of people in detention; and ensure that survivors of this violence get the help they need.
+JDI is a health and human rights organization that seeks to end sexual abuse in all forms of detention.
+Founded in 1980, JDI is the only organization in the U.S. – and the world – dedicated exclusively to ending sexual abuse behind bars.
+We hold government officials accountable for prisoner rape; challenge the attitudes and misperceptions that allow sexual abuse to flourish; and make sure that survivors get the help they need.

-Contrary to popular opinion, sexual abuse in detention is preventable.
-Prisons and jails with committed leaders, good policies, and sound practices can keep people safe.
-JDI works with policymakers, advocates, and corrections officials to ensure the basic human rights of all people in detention, in the U.S. and globally.
-All of JDI’s work is informed by the wisdom and experiences of prisoner rape survivors.
+We work with policymakers, advocates, and corrections officials to protect the basic human rights of people in detention, in the U.S. and globally.
+All of our work is informed by the wisdom and experiences of prisoner rape survivors.
+We go inside facilities every day to talk directly with prisoners and staff about what they really need to be safe.

 When the government removes someone’s freedom, it takes on an absolute responsibility to keep that person safe.
 No matter what crime someone may have committed, rape is not part of the penalty.